kdhillon/Besiege/README.md

 May 2013 - present

+New description (Chiefdom: Bloodlands):

+Warchief is a real-time strategy and conquest game for PC and Mac.
+Command a pre-Columbian army in a massive, procedurally generated world of rivaling tribes and empires.
+Lead your warriors into battle to destroy and capture your enemies.
+Make blood sacrifices to the gods to win their blessings.
+Explore new lands, and lead your tribe to dominate the continent.

+AI:
+Besiege's AI is fully-automated, meaning if left alone without player participation the world can run smoothly forever.
+Rival factions will develop, kingdoms will fall and new ones will arise to take their place.

+Old description:

 Besiege is a single-player real-time strategy and conquest game, written in Java for desktop and Android.
 Command a custom army in a fully automated procedurally generated world of rivaling factions and kingdoms.
 Win battles and earn glory, conquer cities and castles, and declare yourself ruler of your very own faction.